PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 Because each level is a byte or 8 bit, this is known as an 8 bit greyscale image.

+### Color Images

-To make a color, color mixing is performed using the three primary colors red, green and a blue, which can physically be achieved by using a red LED, green LED and blue LED or a combined RGB LED.
+To make a color, color mixing is performed.
+Color mixing uses the three primary colors red, green and a blue, which can physically be achieved by using a red LED, green LED and blue LED or a combined RGB LED.

 ![021_RGB_LED](./images/021_RGB_LED.PNG)